Robert Parish: College legacy

-Throughout his time at Centenary, Parish chose not to escape anonymity by either jumping to the National Basketball Association or American Basketball Association (the latter of which existed until the ABA–NBA merger in 1976), or by transferring to another college, even though the professional ranks offered him potential riches and a transfer would have given him eligibility and far more publicity.
-At the time, professional scouts did not question his physical skills, but were divided as to whether his decision to stay at Centenary was a show of loyalty or evidence of poor decision-making.
+Throughout his time at Centenary, Parish chose not to escape anonymity by either jumping to the National Basketball Association or American Basketball Association (the latter of which existed until the ABA–NBA merger in 1976) or by transferring to another college, even though the professional ranks offered him potential riches and a transfer would have given him eligibility and far more publicity.
+At the time, professional scouts did not question his physical skills but were divided about whether his decision to stay at Centenary was a show of loyalty or evidence of poor decision-making.
 For his part, Parish said, "I didn't transfer because Centenary did nothing wrong.
 And I have no regrets.
 None."

 Overall, Parish averaged 21.6 points and 16.9 rebounds in his 108-game career at Centenary and 24.8 points and 18 rebounds as a senior.
 The Sporting News named him a first-team All-American as a senior.

 In 2018, following a formal appeal from Centenary College, the NCAA announced that Parish's records would be recognized and placed into the NCAA Record Book.

 Professional career

 Golden State Warriors (1976–1980)

 After college, Parish was drafted in the first round of the 1976 NBA draft by the Golden State Warriors.
 He had also been drafted by the Utah Stars in the 1973 ABA Special Circumstances draft and by the Spurs in the 1975 ABA draft.
 Parish signed with the Warriors.
 The Warriors were NBA champions in 1975 (two seasons prior to Parish's rookie campaign).
-However, when Parish joined the Warriors, their decline had begun, and they missed the playoffs completely from 1978 to 1980.
+However, when Parish joined Golden State, their decline had begun so they missed the playoffs completely from 1978 to 1980.

-"I was seriously thinking about having a very short basketball career before the trade because of all the losing that I experienced with the Warriors, and being blamed for the Warriors demise."
+"I was seriously thinking about having a very short basketball career before the trade because of all the losing that I experienced with the Warriors and being blamed for the Warriors demise."
 Parish said of his time with Golden State.
 "I understand that because I was the No. 1 player taken (by the team in the 1976 draft) and the blame falls on my shoulders.
 But basketball is not an individual sport.
-It's a team sport.
-And I just feel like the team was an assembly of misfits and too much independent thinking.
+It's a team sport and I just feel like the team was an assembly of misfits and too much independent thinking.
 Guys were thinking about themselves as opposed to the team."

 In 307 games over four seasons, Parish averaged 13.8 points, 9.5 rebounds and 1.8 blocks with the Warriors.